hail-is/hail/infra/README.md

 - Update $HAIL/config.mk with your infrastructure settings.
 You can get settings from the default/global-config secret.

+- Run `kubectl -n default apply -f $HAIL/ci/bootstrap.yaml`.

 - Build the CI utils image.
 Run `make push-ci-utils` in $HAIL/ci.

-- Run `kubectl -n default apply -f $HAIL/ci/bootstrap.yaml`.
+- Deploy the bootstrap gateway.
+Run `make deploy` in
+  $HAIL/bootstrap-gateway.

+- Create Let's Encrypt certs.
+Run `make run` in $HAIL/letsencrypt.

+- Deploy the gateway.
+Run `make deploy` in $HAIL/gateway.

+- Deploy the internal-gateway.
+Run `make deploy` in $HAIL/internal-gateway.

 - Go to the Google Cloud console, API & Services, Credentials.
   Configure the consent screen.
 Add the scope: